Pesto

 My 30th

 I had a wonderful and memorable 30th birthday.
-My wife and I were on our way up to Washington but we detoured into Portland to visit family.
+My wife and I were on our way up to Washington, but we detoured into Portland to visit family.
 With high hopes of a debaucherous evening, we started our night off at a Portland classic, Hubers.
-We were taken there because I wanted to “experience” what Portland has to offer, (outside of their delicious tap water…which by the way, happens to be well water touched by the hand of our god almighty).
+We were taken there because I asked the cousin to “take me somewhere Portland.”
+I also wanted to see what Portland had to offer outside of the delicious tap water.
+Which by the way, happens to be well water, touched by the hand of our god almighty.

 Enlightening Libation

-At Pick and Brew, we did not go to Hubers for the turkey dinner, we went for Spanish Coffees.
-Spanish Coffee is a coffee libation made with elegant showmanship and and a rum punch to the face.
+Known for their robust turkey dinner.
+We did not go to Hubers for the turkey dinner, we went for Spanish Coffees.
+Spanish Coffee is a coffee libation made with elegant showmanship, and a rum punch to the face.
 The only reason for it to be deemed “Spanish” is the south American roots of Kaluha.
 It should be called “Get a Cab Coffee”, cause after it, you ain’t drivin’ nowhere.

 This has been a favorite cocktail of mine since first taste and I highly recommend you make it at home.
-It takes some care and practice but always feel free to do it in a big metal bowl to take the stress out of it.
+It takes some care and practice, but I like to mix a big batch in a big metal bowl.
+Takes the stress out of it.
 Stress because of a flaming glass, that if not properly managed will crack and go terribly wrong.
 Oh…did I mention this drink gets lit on fire?

 Spanish Coffee